sfvicente/RestApiBestPractices/Docs/RateLimiting.md

 X-RateLimit-Remaining: 88
 ```

-- `X-RateLimit-Limit: 100`: Communicates the maximum number of requests allowed within the rate limit window (100 requests per hour).
+In this example, the `X-RateLimit-Limit: 100` header communicates that 100 requests is the maximum number of requests allowed within
-- `X-RateLimit-Remaining: 88`: Informs that the client has 88 requests remaining within the current rate limit window before hitting the limit.
+the rate limit window.
+The `X-RateLimit-Remaining: 88` header informs that the client has 88 requests remaining within the current
+rate limit window before hitting the limit.

 <br><br>